 Price & availability

 If you’re specifically after WordPress hosting, GoDaddy has that covered.
-The Basic package is £2.99 / $2.49 per month and offers 10GB of storage and is suitable for sites with up to 25,000 monthly visitors.
+At the time of writing, the Basic package was £2.99 / $2.49 per month and offers 10GB of storage and is suitable for sites with up to 25,000 monthly visitors.
 It also comes with a free domain name if you sign up for a year.